-Family law issues are often complex, emotional and contentious, and may involve not just the interests of the parties, but of their children, extended family members, family businesses, and financial assets.
-When these issues arise, the legal team at Pace Family Law has the skills, experience and sensitivity to protect your interests, advocate your position and achieve a fair resolution.
+Family law issues can be complex and emotional, involving not just the parties, but also their children, family members, businesses, and assets.
+The legal team at Pace Family Law has the experience and sensitivity to protect your interests, advocate your position, and achieve a fair resolution.

 At Pace Family Law, we have extensive knowledge and experience in separation and divorce matters.